 Cancers of the liver remain a major unmet medical need globally.
 According to GLOBOCAN and American Cancer Society (ACS) Facts & Figures 2008, approximately 1.2 million patients globally are diagnosed each year with primary liver cancer or cancer that has metastasized to the liver.
-According to the ACS' Cancer Facts & Figures 2015 report, cancer is the second leading cause of death in the United States, with an estimated 589,430 deaths and 1,658,290 new cases diagnosed in 2015.
+According to the American Cancer Society's (ACS) Cancer Facts & Figures 2017 report, cancer is the second leading cause of death in the United States, with an estimated 600,920 deaths and 1,688,780 new cases expected to be diagnosed in 2017.
 Cancer is one of the leading causes of death worldwide, accounting for approximately 8.2 million deaths and 14.1 million new cases in 2012 according to GLOBOCAN.
 The financial burden of cancer is enormous for patients, their families and society.
-The National Institutes of Health (NIH) projects that medical expenditures will reach \$158 billion by 2020, a 27% increase over 2010 levels.
+The Agency for Healthcare Quality and Research estimates that the direct medical costs (total of all healthcare expenditures) for cancer in the U.S. in 2014 was \$87.8 billion.
 The liver is often the life-limiting organ for cancer patients and one of the leading causes of cancer death.
 Patient prognosis is generally poor once cancer has spread to the liver.